 Otherwise, all of the plays called in from the sidelines are in sign language.
 Even the on-field audibles from quarterback Todd Bonheyo are in sign language.
 If the linemen are set, Todd Bonheyo steps up between the center and guard, signs and then rest of the line relays the new play.
 They use a silent snap count.

-It's a far cry from how Gallaudet called plays in the past.
-The university, which had its charter signed by Abraham Lincoln in 1864, actually invented the huddle in the 1890s because opposing teams were reading the quarterback signs.
+It’s a far cry from how Gallaudet called plays in the past.
+The university, which was founded by Abraham Lincoln in 1864, actually invented the huddle in the 1890s because opposing teams were reading the quarterback signs.
 The team also used to use a big drum to create a vibration for the snap count, but competitors got wise to that, too.
-So, Goldstein said the team just started using what it already knew how to do and if a team could steal those signs, Goldstein would applaud the effort.
+So, Goldstein said the team just started just using what it already knew how to do and if a team could steal those signs, Goldstein would applaud the effort.

 “If someone wants to learn sign language and pick up what we’re doing and spread it to the defense, then more power to them,” Goldstein said.
 “Last time I checked, it’s $90 an hour for an interpreter and if you can relay what we’re gonna do and get that to everyone on the field that quickly, good luck.”

 As this week’s game against Anna Maria approaches, Goldstein has finally given his team the green light to start talking about winning a championship.
 The Bison have two games remaining in the regular season and need just one win to lock up the conference title.